cecid/hermes-docs/docs/source/installation.rst

 **Oracle**

 Oracle database creation involves a number of steps and custom parameters for different requirements for the database server.
-We propose the following reference as a guideline for creating an Oracle database for Hermes 2:
+We propose the following reference as a guideline for creating an Oracle database for Hermes:

 https://docs.oracle.com/cd/E11882_01/server.112/e10897/install.htm#ADMQS0232

-Step 3 – Hermes 2 Deployment
+Step 3 – Hermes Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Execute the installer